Dino Radončić

-Dino Radončić (Cyrillic: Дино Радончић; born 8 January 1999) is a Montenegrin professional basketball player for Casademont Zaragoza of the Liga ACB.
+Dino Radončić (Cyrillic: Дино Радончић; born 8 January 1999) is a Montenegrin professional basketball player for Real Betis Baloncesto of the LEB Oro.

 Early life

 Radončić was born in Germany, where his father, Damir Radončić, played professional handball.
 During his childhood, he also spent some time in Spain, where his father had signed with a club, before the family settled in Zrenjanin, Serbia, when he was eight years of age.
 Radončić started playing football, before turning to basketball, in the youth system of KK Uno Grande Zrenjanin.

 Professional career

 In the 2013–14 season, Radončić played with the youth ranks of FC Barcelona.
 He moved to Real Madrid's youth teams one year later, for the 2014–15 season.
 He then played with Real Madrid's reserve team, Real Madrid B, in the 2015–16 season.

 He also made his Spanish Liga ACB and EuroLeague debuts with Real Madrid's senior men's team, during the 2015–16 season.
 In the 2016–17 season, he also split playing time between Real Madrid's main team, and their reserve B team.

 On 8 August 2018 Real Madrid loaned him to San Pablo Burgos for the 2018–19 season.

 On July 25, 2019, Radončić part ways with Real Madrid and signed a two-year deal with UCAM Murcia.
 On February 25, 2020, he parted ways with UCAM Murcia.
 One day later, he signed with Iberostar Tenerife of the Liga ACB.

 On August 11, 2020, he signed with Casademont Zaragoza.
+On September 14, 2023, he was signed by FC Bayern München.